sebe324/PythonCalculator/README.md

 This application uses the Reverse Polish Notation for calculations.

-The algorithm is written in C++, but the GUI is made in PySimpleGui
+The algorithm is written in C++, but the user interface is made in PySimpleGui.
 ## Preview
   Not avaible yet.